ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

-MBC records 2000-2007 rank Tawny-edged Skipper as “Uncommon-to-Common” (Table 5).
-It is seen more often than Crossline Skipper, about as frequently as Long Dash and Northern Broken-Dash, but not as frequently as Least or Peck’s Skippers.
+MBC records 2000-2007 rank Tawny-edged Skipper as Uncommon-to-Common (Table 5).
+It has been seen more often than Crossline Skipper, about as frequently as Long Dash and Northern Broken-Dash, but not as frequently as Least or Peck’s Skippers.
 It is not “Common” in the same sense as Peck’s or Silver-spotted Skippers are.
 The Atlas called Tawny-edged “common to locally abundant,” but in fact it was found in only 78 of 723 blocs searched, which would rank it as “Uncommon” (Table 5).
-Also, it is hardly ever "abundant" at any one location.
+And it is hardly ever "abundant" at any one location.

 Chart 93: MBC Sightings per Total Trip Reports, 1992-2009